RarelyCharlie/rarelycharlie.github.io/_draft/editor.md

 If cursive and novelty don't work on your device, you might sometimes be able to fix this by changing the font settings in your web browser or in your operating system.

 If you cannot fix the cursive and novelty fonts by changing font settings, then you can use the enhanced editor to fix them.
 Log in to 7 Cups and go to your My Settings page.
 In the Display Preferences section, check the box: Load extra fonts in forums  There is no need to save the settings, because the change takes effect immediately.
 If you have member and listener accounts, it affects both.

+### Known issues

+- The toolbar sometimes appears in the wrong place, or not at all.
+This could be because 7 Cups is using an old version of the editor.
+If it happens to you, click away from the box you are typing in, then click back there again to make the toolbar reappear.

 ### Removing the enhancement
 If you want to remove the enhancement, you can temporarily disable the script or you can delete it.
 You can also disable or delete Tampermonkey.